Art Therapy in Somers Point, NJ

 Art Therapy for Processing Trauma or Grief

-When words feel inadequate, art can provide a powerful, non-threatening way to externalize and process difficult memories, emotions, or the profound experience of loss.
+When words feel inadequate, art can offer a powerful and non-threatening way to externalize and process difficult memories, emotions, or the profound experience of loss.
 It allows for a visual narrative, helping you gain a sense of control and gradually work through your experiences at your own pace.

 Art Therapy as an Alternative Form of Therapy